How This Woman Lost 77 Pounds* Without Giving Up Her Daily Glass Of Wine

 The support I received in my Workshops and on Connect, the WW members-only social network, helped enormously.
 From the members I met in real life to those I talked to online, they all helped keep me motivated with say, 30-day exercise challenges.
 In addition to those, I use an activity tracker that I sync with the WW app—I compete in step challenges with friends that I've made in my Workshop—and practice Pilates.
 My key to success: I’ve found exercises that I love.

 Incrementally, my clothes began fitting better, and I actually liked the way I looked in them, although I eventually emptied my closet and donated just about everything to charity to make room for new clothing in a smaller size.
-When it came time to redeem my WellnessWins for rewards, I chose a free month of Rent the Runway so I could pick the perfect evening gown for an upcoming event.
 Having lost 77 pounds*, I actually enjoyed trying on the dresses!

 My success on WW has completely transformed my outlook on life.
 My self-confidence has skyrocketed, and I present myself to the world in a new way.